-Some observers believe that the end of the Cold War increased the need for an active and powerful UN in world affairs and laid down the conditions for consensus between member states, which would supposedly allow a profound reform of the UN.15 However, the end of the systematic opposition between the United States and the Soviet Union did not alter the fact that every member state only considers the need to reform the UN in the light of its own interests, and that Israel should be aware of the fact that some of the suggested reforms might endanger its security and sovereignty.
+It has been widely argued that the end of the Cold War has increased the need for an active and powerful United Nations in world affairs and has laid down the conditions for consensus between member states which would supposedly allow a profound reform of the UN.14 However, the end of the systematic opposition between the United States and the Soviet Union did not alter the fact that every member state only considers the need to reform the UN in the light of its own interests.
+Israel should be aware of the fact that some of the suggested reforms might endanger its security and sovereignty.